 While everyone experiences plaque and bacteria buildup on their teeth, left unchecked, the bacteria that lives in the plaque will eventually cause gum disease.
 When your gums are healthy, the tissue fits tightly around your teeth and prevents plaque from residing below your gums.
 Healthy gums attach to the tooth 1 to 3 mm below the gumline.
 When a person has gum disease, the tissue loosens, enabling plaque to fill in pockets below the gum.
 If pockets reach 4 mm or more, your dentist will recommend dental scaling to carefully remove plaque from below the gumline.

 What is Scaling and Root Planing?

-- Properly brush and floss, multiple times a day.
+- Properly brush and floss, as recommended by your dentist.

 - Replace worn-down toothbrushes.

-- Visit us at South Charlotte Family & Cosmetic Dentistry for routing checkups.
+- Visit us at South Charlotte Family & Cosmetic Dentistry for routine checkups.